-^{} I have seen a printed copy of the Charter, and, if my memory serves me, the Territory is held of the Crown by the tenure that the Sovereign, IN CASE OF VISITING IT, may demand an elk and two black beavers.
-In the strict sense of the word, the Sovereign is the Lord Paramount-"since none seemeth simply to be Lord Paramount, but only the King."
-Minshaw's Guide into the Tongues, 1627.
+^{} I have seen a printed copy of the Charter, and, if my memory serves me, the Territory is held of the Crown by the tenure that the Sovereign, in case of visiting it, may demand an elk and two black beavers.
+In the strict sense of the word, the Sovereign is the Lord Paramount-" since none seemeth simply to be Lord Paramount, but only the King."
+Minshew's Guide into the Tongues, 1627.

-Missionary Society, and the Institution formed expressly for the establishment of Bishoprics in the Colonies, would help forward this object in different ways.
-Special benefactors may be raised up, when an interest is once excited by the appeal, perhaps within the number persons who are or have been connected with the Company's interests.
-Already a gentleman-the late Mr. Leith-who was a resident Factor in the Territory, has bequeathed the sum of £10,000, as yet, I believe, in litigation, toward the propagation of the Gospel in the scene of his former pursuits and occupations; with the interest arising from which sum, it is intended, if I am correctly informed, to establish a Mission and a School in Cumberland.
-It is the rule of the Company's posts that the Factor or Trader in charge, when there is no Clergyman, should read the Church Service on Sundays to the persons who can be gathered to hear it.
-They have forwarded the erection and establishment of Churches at the Red River.
-Nothing, perhaps, has been wanting to engage them in more effectually promoting the advancement of religion under the same auspices, but the impulse only recently given either to public authorities, or to the community at large, in the work of extending the Church.
-Their own temporal interests would be favourably affected by whatever they do in this way: the whole social condition of the Territory would be improved, and the way would be prepared for changes which must ultimately There are large tracts of country come. in which the diminution of the furs is already very sensibly, and by the poor Indians severely, felt.
-The day will arrive when the example of the Red River Settlement must be followed in other portions of the Territory; and, if I belonged to the Company, I should say that the sooner it comes, the better.
-Those vast regions, comprehending here and there tracts favourable for cultivation, cannot be doomed to be for ever tenanted only by wild beasts, and savages as wild: their resources of another kind must be turned to account; and in the mean time, there is little fear that any effects resulting directly or indirectly from the exertions of the Church will prematurely accelerate the desertion of the huntsman's craft: that will be a long and gradual process, accomplished by little and little, rather behind than in advance of the circumstances which demand it. events, the religious melioration of country will always bring a good return to its Lords: and nothing will ever be lost by consulting the honour, and furthering the cause on earth, of Him who has all in His omnipotent hands.
+Indians severely, felt.
+The day will arrive when the example of the Red-River Settlement must be followed in other portions of the Territory; and, if I belonged to the Company, I should say that the sooner it comes, the better.
+Those vast regions, comprehending here and there tracts favourable for cultivation, cannot be doomed to be for ever tenanted only by wild beasts, and savages as wild : their resources of another kind must be turned to account : and in the mean time, there is little fear that any effects resulting directly or indirectly from the exertions of the Church will prematurely accelerate the desertion of the huntsman's craft : that will be a long and gradual process, accomplished by little and little, rather behind than in advance of the circumstances which demand it.
+At all events, the religious melioration of a country will always bring a good return to its Lords: and nothing will ever be lost by consulting the honour, and furthering the cause on earth, of Him who has all in His omnipotent hands.

 I may seem here to have made some observations which partake of presumption, as proceeding from a person of such limited experience in the Territory as myself.
 But the subject has taken a deep hold upon my convictions, as well as upon my heart.
 I feel, with an indescribable force, the necessity of establishing a Bishop in those Territories.
-Perhaps I need not disclaim such an idea as that all the virtue of the Gospel is centred in the Episcopate, because I happen to hold that thorny office myself; but it is the Episcopal Church of England which is specially, distinctly, and loudly called to occupy that open field-it is the Episcopal Church of England which took the lead, and GAVE THE IMPULSE to other parties, in whatever has been yet done, of any note, for planting and extending any of the forms of Christianity in that land - it is the Episcopal Church of England, its interests being represented upon the spot by the Church Missionary Society, which has been conspicuously successful, by the fruits of its Schools and Missions, in diffusing blessings among the people; and an Episcopal Church without a Bishop is an anomaly upon the face of it-a contradiction in terms: it is like a monarchy without a King.
+Perhaps I need not disclaim such an idea as that all the virtue of the Gospel is centred in the Episcopate, because I happen to hold that thorny office myself; but it is the Episcopal Church of England which is specially, distinctly, and loudly called to occupy that open field-it is the Episcopal Church of England which took the lead, and gave the impulse to other parties, in whatever has been yet done, of any note, for planting and extending any of the forms of Christianity in that land-it is the Episcopal Church of England, its interests being represented upon the spot by the Church Missionary Society, which has been conspicuously successful, by the fruits of its Schools and Missions, in diffusing blessings among the people; and an Episcopal Church without a Bishop is an anomaly upon the face of it-a contradiction in terms: it is like a monarchy without a King.
 A Bishop is necessary even for the existing establishment of Clergy, and the existing Congregations; who, in their extreme remoteness and utter severance from all the rest of the world, afford a sort of revived exhibition of the ancient sect of the acephali, against their own wills.
 A Clergy without superintendence-a people who love the Church,